-As we enter the final quarter of the calendar year it is important for companies to begin thinking about Christmas and the impact it will have on their business’ usual processes.
+As we enter approach the end of the year it is important for companies to think about Christmas and the impact it will have on their business’ usual processes.
 Payroll is a core requirement in every company and it can be impacted on heavily during the festive season.
 There are some key ways to prepare and ensure there is as little impact on the business as possible.

 1. Review dates

 It is very common for companies’ pay dates to fall toward the end of the month where it may clash with bank holidays.
 It may also be that, although the date is clear from bank holidays, the business may make the decision to pay staff slightly early.
 It is important to review this with the wider business early so that a decision can be made and any changes of pay date can be communicated to employees.

 December is extremely popular for people to have booked leave, especially towards the end of the month in the run up to the bank holidays.
 It will be important that employees involved in the processing of payroll are available at key times within the month.
 This will also include people such as finance managers or those with authority for payment sign offs.